getify/You-Dont-Know-JS/scope-closures/apB.md

 | :--- |
 | You *can* just write junk foo/bar/baz type code for this exercise, but I suggest you try to come up with some sort of non-trivial code that at least does something kind of reasonable. |

-Try out the exercise for yourself, then check out a suggested solution at the end of this appendix.
+Try out the exercise for yourself, then check out the suggested solution at the end of this appendix.

 ## Closure (PART 1)